-Our leading team of audiologists with years of industry experience, have the knowledge and skills, to ensure you get the very best outcome for your hearing.
-They are backed by a helpful, friendly customer care team.
+Our experienced clinicians, including Anthony, Simon, Anne, Hannah and Deborah (to name a few) have the knowledge and skills to ensure you get the best possible outcome with your hearing.
+They're backed by a helpful, friendly Customer Care team.

-Because we live and work in your community and own our group of clinics, you can be sure of consistent, quality care and continuity of service.
+And because we live and work in your community and own our practices, you can be sure of consistent quality care and continuity of service.